lbleal1/lbleal1.github.io/_pages/about.md

 I am currently rendering my return of service for the country and working hard to prepare for my PhD by late 2026!

-Last update: 25 May 2025 (This page has not been fully updated.
-Updating process is ongoing.)
+Last update: 25 May 2025 (This page is still being updated.)